hphelion/documentation/commercial/GA1/commercial.install-GA-overview.md

 * 2 overcloud Swift nodes
 * At least 1 overcloud Compute node

-After the installation, you can add additional block storage nodes (not required if 3Par is being used for block storage)
+After the installation, you can add additional block storage nodes (not required if 3Par is being used for block storage) and [configure your network securely](/helion/openstack/install/security/).

 The high-level process for installing HP Helion OpenStack involves the following: